Copyright © Media Law International 2023. All Rights Reserved.

 Frömming + Partner is notably focussed on defence work.
 Based in Hamburg the firm acts for business and individuals on press law with an emphasis on privacy and reputation.
 The team also advises film and television organisations on production contacts, licensing and copyright.
 Other areas of focus include music and print publishing.

 Kanzlei Prof. Schweizer is highlighted by clients for “excellent work in the fields of media and competitive law in media and digital”.
 The firm is widely respected by competitors who note the firm’s long-standing presence and sector specialisation.
 Work includes advice on start-up ventures, acquisitions and freedom of speech.
 One client notes, “The technical expertise was sufficiently deep, and in many cases very deep and specialised, especially concerning competition regulations, copyright law and contracts for M&A.“

-Kornmeier & Partner specialises in content-related areas of law with an industry focus on film, broadcast, publishing, music and gaming.
-The firm, managed by is highlighted as an important component of the legal market with notable expertise in multiple segments of media law.
+Kormaier & Partner specialises in content-related areas of law with an industry focus on film, broadcast, publishing, music and gaming.
+The practice is highlighted as an important component of the legal market with notable expertise in multiple segments of media law.

 Bird & Bird